 The Downstream Defender doesn’t have a screen.
 Is it an effective trash capture device?

 The Downstream Defender uses the principles of flotation and sedimentation to capture all floatable and neutrally buoyant trash.

-The First Defense is a cost competitive stormwater pre-treatment device for small urban sites and larger sites where multiple inlet controls are used in lieu of end-of-pipe solutions.
+The First Defense® is a cost competitive stormwater pre-treatment device for small urban sites and larger sites where design constraints call for a highly adaptable stormwater treatment device.
 Surface runoff is piped in or conveyed through an optional surface grate.
-Peak flows are internally...
+Peak...

 A high-rate fluidized bed filtration system that provides sedimentation, screening and filtration all under one lid.
 Developed with researched funded by the EPA, the Up-Flo® Filter is proven to offer high removals of fine sediments, metals and...